Roy Glenn: Career

-In 1949, Glenn's radio career started in Rocky Jordan – The Adventures of Rocky Jordan The Man With No Name.

-Glenn's career spanned five decades, beginning in radio with The Amos 'n' Andy Show and The Jack Benny Show.
+Glenn's career spanned five decades, beginning in radio in the 1940s with multiple appearances on The Amos 'n' Andy Show and The Jack Benny Program, as well as appearances on other shows into the 1950s including Rocky Jordan, Suspense, Yours Truly, Johnny Dollar, and CBS Radio Workshop.
 He made numerous appearances from the dawn of television (including many authoritative roles on The Amos 'n' Andy Show, 1951–53) until 1970.

 His first film appearance was in Kelly the Second (1936), followed by Dark Manhattan (1937).
 His other film credits include The Jackie Robinson Story (1950), Carmen Jones (1954), Porgy and Bess (1959), The Sound and the Fury (1959), A Raisin in the Sun (1961), with Sidney Poitier, Ruby Dee and Claudia McNeil, and a memorable turn as Mr. Prentice (the father of Poitier's character) in the 1967 film Guess Who's Coming to Dinner.
 Roy Glenn's last big screen appearance was in Support Your Local Gunfighter (1971).

 Personal life

 Glenn's wife was Pauline "Lilla" (née Fractious).
-They have three children, Roy Glenn Jr., Darryl Ward Glenn, and Renatta Darlene Glenn.
+They had two sons and a daughter.

-Glenn died from a heart attack brought on by cardiovascular disease in Los Angeles, California on March 12, 1971, at the age of 56.
+Glenn died from a heart attack in Los Angeles, California on March 12, 1971, at the age of 56.